adamjkeller/apprunner-vpc-connector-demo/README.md

    This service has a requirement to interact with a service running in Amazon ECS as well as a Postgres database cluster running in Amazon RDS.
    These resources both reside in a VPC and are not publicly accessible, meaning they have no direct ingress path from the internet.
    Let's first start with the backend database, and walk through the application and confirm that we can communicate with the database, and then let's confirm we can actually write and read from it!
+   Next, we'll connect to the ecs service which resides in the VPC and is exposed via service discovery using AWS Cloud Map.

 If you want to see all of the paths available in the application, navigate to the url `/docs` path.